MoemenDarwish/magento_simple_multi_vendor/README.md

    - Order details including customer, date, and status
    - Expandable order items view showing only the vendor's products in each order

+5. **Multi-Vendor Product Selection**:
+   - Shows all vendors selling the same product on the product page
+   - Displays vendor name, shop name, and price for each vendor
+   - Allows customers to select their preferred vendor
+   - Adds product to cart with selected vendor information
+   - Updates mini cart automatically

 ### Admin Functionality
 1. **Admin Menu**:
    - Multi Vendor menu item in the admin panel